 Of course, IHSS beneficiaries must be assessed to have a need for assistance.
 They also must meet Medi-Cal’s tight financial eligibility criteria, which is a complex subject.
-In 2021, applicants must have a monthly income of less than $1,482, and the value of their “countable resources” cannot exceed $2,000 per individual.
-Many resources, such as a home and car, are not “countable”.
+In 2024, applicants must have a monthly income of less than $1,732.
+As of 2024, California no longer has asset limits.
 More information about IHSS can be found here, and information on Medicaid eligibility in general on this page.

 The Aid and Attendance Pension benefit is another program available in California that can be used to pay family members to provide care.
 At the forefront, it should be mentioned that this program is only relevant for war-time veterans or their surviving spouses who require assistance with their activities of daily living.
 Spouses cannot be paid as caregivers, but adult children and other relatives can be compensated.

 The Aid and Attendance Pension is a cash benefit and the amount of financial assistance varies depending on the beneficiary’s current income.
 Annually, the VA sets a maximum amount of income a beneficiary can have and then the VA supplements the veteran’s income up to the point of the maximum benefit.
-For example, in 2021, the Maximum Annual Pension Rate (MAPR) for a veteran and their spouse is $27,765.
+For example, in 2024, the Maximum Annual Pension Rate (MAPR) for a veteran and their spouse is approximately $32,700.

 For more information about this benefit, read our guide on Aid and Attendance eligibility.

-Any veteran that participates in the VA Medical Center Care system and requires “nursing home level care” is eligible for this program.
+Any veteran that participates in the VA Medical Center care system and requires “nursing home level care” is eligible for this program.
 Notably, veterans with Alzheimer’s usually meet these criteria.
 However, not every VA Medical Center (VAMC) in California offers VDC.
-In fact, as of mid 2021, only the San Diego VAMC was participating.
+In fact, as of mid-2023, only a handful were participating.
 Importantly, this does not mean veterans outside that area cannot participate, it only means that travel may be required to initiate the program.
-Northern California residents may find it easier to locate a participating VAMC in Southern Oregon.

 If your loved one has long term care insurance and if their policy meets certain requirements, it can be used to hire family members as caregivers.
 Unfortunately, this option is only relevant to a few California residents because most long term care insurance policies are too restrictive.
 In short, a policy must 1) pay for personal care provided outside of residential care communities and 2) make the payouts to the policyholder directly instead of to a care provider.
 If these conditions are met, the policyholder / care recipient can choose from whom they wish to receive care and hire a family member to provide it.